Dellacurtais/PotatoService/README.md

 }
 ```

-### Exception
+### Exception Handling
-We have a BusinessException and ServerException, when any exception is called the system output a json with this error, BussinessException use code 400 and ServerException use 500.

-You can create your exceptions and use it to show a more detailed info about the error.
+Exceptions are categorized into BusinessException and ServerException.
+These output a JSON error message with HTTP codes 400 and 500, respectively.
+Custom exceptions can be defined for more detailed error feedback.

-### Models
+### Data Modeling
-We use a Eloquent ORM and try simulate a small Repository with it.
-When you create a Model, you just extend it with EntityModel and use attribute in class `#[Entity(tableName: 'teste', properties: ['timestamps' => false])]`

-In model you can map your columns table and validate it, ex:
+The framework uses the Eloquent ORM.
+To define a model, extend EntityModel and apply the #[Entity] attribute:

 ```php
 #[Entity(tableName: 'teste', properties: ['timestamps' => false])]